FDRFSR/TelegramDailyReminder/README.md

 - All tasks are stored in memory (per user).
 No database is required.
 - All bot messages are deleted after 10 minutes for privacy/cleanliness.
 - The reply keyboard is always visible for quick actions.
+- Reminders are not sent between 22:00 and 08:00.

 ---